brminnick/Xcode_XamarinUITest_SampleApp/README.md

 To begin using this app, you will need to install its CocoaPods by following these steps:

-* Ensure that CocoaPods are installed on your build machine
+* Ensure that CocoaPods is installed on your build machine
   * Open Terminal
   * Install CocoaPods
     * In the terminal, enter `sudo gem install cocoapods`